EN

 • Some financial services (insurance, banking, etc.).

-For some industries, obtaining licenses or approvals is required, including from the Federal Antimonopoly Service or the Government Commission for Foreign Investments.
+For certain industries, company registration in Russia or commencement of activities may require obtaining licenses or approvals, including from the Federal Antimonopoly Service or the Government Commission for Foreign Investments.

-Acceptable Forms of Foreign Company Presence in Russia
+Acceptable Forms of Company Registration and Foreign Business Presence in Russia

-Foreign investors can conduct business in Russia through one of the following forms:
+Foreign investors can conduct business in Russia by choosing one of the following company registration and business presence forms:

-The most universal form of doing business, allowing participation in any permissible sectors.
-Foreign individuals and legal entities can be sole or joint participants in an LLC.
+The most common form used to register a company in Russia, allowing participation in most permissible business sectors.
+Foreign individuals and legal entities may be sole or joint participants when registering an LLC in Russia.
 An LLC is a Russian legal entity, liable for obligations and subject to full taxation in Russia.

-A branch is a structural unit of a foreign company, accredited in Russia, and authorized to conduct business on behalf of the parent company.
+A branch is a structural unit of a foreign company accredited in Russia and authorized to conduct business activities on behalf of the parent company.
 It is not an independent legal entity, but it can sign contracts, open accounts, and conduct business activities.
 Taxation is carried out according to general rules.

 A representative office is a non-commercial division of a foreign company created to promote the interests of the parent organization.
 It is not permitted to conduct commercial activities.
 Representative offices are mainly used for negotiations, partner searches, and marketing.
 It is also not an independent legal entity but requires accreditation.

-Comparison Table of Forms of Foreign Business Presence in Russia
+Comparison of Company Registration and Foreign Business Presence Forms in Russia

 Parameter